Nutrition, Obesity and Diabetes Research | PCOM Research

 Research at PCOM

-Health professionals and researchers classify obesity as a global epidemic due to its worldwide prevalence as well as the significant impact on public health.
+Health professionals and researchers classify obesity as a global epidemic due to its worldwide prevalence and significant impact on public health.

 According to the World Health Organization (WHO), in 2016, more than 1.9 billion adults were considered overweight and more than 650 million were classified as obese.
 These statistics affect individuals of all genders, ages, nationalities and socioeconomic backgrounds.